thomasweng15/ros_reality_bridge/README.md

 Great, now this computer is sending information about the ROS network.
 Go to your Unity computer and follow the intstructions here: https://github.com/h2r/ROS_Unity

+# Running Sawyer ROS Reality

+1. Start the Asus Xtion Pro camera: `roslaunch openni2_launch openni2.launch`

+2. Run ROS Reality Bridge: `roslaunch ros_reality_bridge ros_reality_bridge.launch`

+# Step by step instructions (RPAD)

+1. Set up ros_reality_bridge on ROS Ubuntu machine.
+Build and source setup.bach
+2. Install Visual Studio, SteamVR, Unity 2017.1 through the Unity Hub on Windows machine
+3. Download ros_reality_legacy on Windows machine
+4. Open Unity scene included in ros_reality_legacy, e.g. PositionControl
+5. Update the websocket script IP and port
+6. On the linux machine, roslaunch ros_reality_bridge ros_reality_sawyer.launch to start the rosbridge server.
+7. On the Windows machine, press the run button and see if the sawyer gripper appears in the scene.
+If you don't see anything, check the console output to see if there is anything wrong.
+You can also add Debug.Log() lines to the source code and rebuild in Visual Studio to print out statements to the Unity console.
+8.